 Around 40 manufacturers provide charging units suitable for charging your electric behicle at home or work.
 Typically, the units are wall mounted, and available either with a tethered Type 1 or Type 2 cable, which can be plugged straight into the car, or with a Type 2 socket for use with the vehicle’s charging cable.

 Most suppliers also provide two power rating options: 3KW or 7KW.
 Expect to pay more for the 7KW option which reduces charge time significantly if the car has a fast on board charger.
 For example, a Nissan Leaf on a 3KW home charge unit will provide a full charge in around 12-13 hours from flat, whereas a 7KW unit will give a full charge in around six hours.

-The charge point must also be installed by an OLEV authorised installer.
-Choosing a supplier that is not on this list will most likely mean incurring the full cost of the unit and installation.
+The charge point must be installed by an OZEV authorised installer.
+Choosing a supplier that is not on the approved list will mean incurring the full cost of the unit and installation.
 Finally, the date of installation must not be more than four months ahead of the date of delivery of start date of vehicle.

 The easiest way to find out if you qualify for a grant contribution is to click the link below and answer a few simple questions.
-ElectriciansOnCall are fully trained and qualified to supply and install many different chargepoints as well as being fully registered with OLEV under both grant schemes.
+ElectriciansOnCall are fully trained, and qualified to supply and install market leading chargepoints, as well as being fully registered with OZEV under the grant scheme.

-To check if you qualify for a Home Scheme or Work Place Grant.
+To check if you qualify for a Grant.
 Click HERE